yaroAmaro219/Nasa/README.md

 ### STEP 5 - &#x1F535; Reach Stretch Goals (Not Mandatory)
 - Look into [localstorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) so you can save data to the user's browser
+   - Check this very helpful tutorial on [Local Storage](https://www.youtube.com/watch?v=k8yJCeuP6I8)
 - Add a second API
-- Add creative use of event listeners and UI interaction
+- Add creative use of event listeners and UI interaction(CSS animations and transitions)
 - Get input from a UX student on how to make your app have intuitive UI and design

-### STEP 6 - Technical Demonstration
+### STEP 6 - Technical Demonstration (10/04/2019)

 All projects will be presented to the class.
 Your presentation should: